WeblateOrg/weblate/docs/api.rst

 .. http:get:: /api/addons/

-    Returns a list of addons.
+    Returns a list of add-ons.

     .. seealso::